tjmahr/charlatan/inst/review/review.md

 I didn't closely review the code for these classes, as they appear to be unfinished and are not user-facing like the other ones.
 I am documenting them here for completeness.

 The package contains exported, in-progress code for generating addresses with `AddressProvider`.
-There is no `ch_address`.
+There is no `ch_address()`.

-It also contains `company_provider()` which is exported but not documented and not linked to any `ch_` functions.
+It also contains the `company_provider` class which is exported but not documented and not linked to any `ch_` functions.
 It has a different R6 design and naming scheme than other classes.
 This one looks like a lot of fun.

 ``` r
 # I think the same whisker::render() bug is happening here